Abruzzo, a plunge into nature between sea and mountains

 What to see in Abruzzo: 5 unmissable points of interest

 In addition to the most important cities of Abruzzo and a piece of Adriatic coastline full of incredible views, if you are in Abruzzo it is also worth visiting the Abruzzo National Park, the heart of the Apennines covering 50,000 hectares.
-Within it are 12 municipalities in the province of L'Aquila with a bewitching historical and architectural heritage and ancient beech forests more than 500 years old, which have become a UNESCO World Heritage Site.
+Within it there are 12 municipalities in the province of L'Aquila with a bewitching historical and architectural heritage and ancient beech forests more than 500 years old, which have become a UNESCO World Heritage Site.

 The next excursion can only be to the Gran Sasso and Monti Laga National Park, which encompasses high peaks such as the Monti Gemelli, Monti della Laga, Corno Grande and the Gran Sasso d'Italia chain, as well as small villages with ancient history.
 With its high peaks, the park offers wonderful landscapes and breathtaking views.